Key Points

 funds that invest in established markets to higher-risk emerging

-funds.
+market funds.
 Be aware that international securities may face

 additional risks, such as higher taxation, less liquidity,